Enanika: Anu Answering to Anna

 Chapter 8: The Hermitage of Ling-Shi-La

 Anu’s day in Milkwood had been simple: a short shift at the cafe, a quiet walk home, and the soft murmuring of Fat Cow Creek as she settled into bed.
-She didn’t slip into sleep.
+She didn’t exactly slip into sleep.
 Instead, she slipped out of her body.

 The heaviness of Earth fell away.
 The rolling hills of Milkwood faded into the distance.
 She was astral travelling, moving through layers of light — a thin veil.
 The air thickened again.
 Weight entered her limbs.
 Her feet struck solid ground.
 She inhaled sharply and felt cold air.